Wako-F/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion deletes the directory my_first_directory
-10-back changes working directory to the previous one 11-lists lists all files including hidden ones in the current, parent and /boot directory respectively
+10-back changes working directory to the previous one 11-lists lists all files including hidden ones in the current, parent and /boot directory respectively 12-file_type prints the type of file of file named iamafile